 2. Logical consequences are far more effective.

 This kind of consequence puts the responsibility back on the child.
 It costs them something, and it’s memorable.
 Now it might not work perfectly or right away, but think about it.
-What benefit would sitting a child in time out be for helping the child remember to put his bike away?
+What benefit would sitting a child in time out have for helping the child remember to put his bike away?
 There is no logical correlation to the child.
-I hate to leave you hanging without many example here, but I do discuss this more in depth in my post Creative Consequences for Kids.
+I hate to leave you hanging without many examples here, but I do discuss this more in-depth in my post Creative Consequences for Kids.
 You’ll find lots of practical ideas there.

 3. Time out does little for the heart condition.

 I do want the behavior to change, but the thing that is easy to forget is our purpose in child training.
 Am I giving a consequence because I am just annoyed with them, or do I have a higher purpose here?
 For me, I’m not training my children to look good in front of others.
 I don’t want him to put that bike away simply because it makes my yard look neat.
 I’m more concerned that it might cause someone to trip and fall or it might rust out in the rain.

 I’m training their hearts.
 I want them to choose to do right because it’s right.
 The kids time out chair does very little for this.
 It does offer a few minutes to think, and I have used it for that purpose, but then I need to take action on the real issue.
 If I want to get at their heart, my goal is to give more logical consequences, followed up with a good conversation about their choices.
 I usually will ask them 3 important questions that help lead them to the truth about their behavior.

 So what do you think?
 Are you ready to give up the kids time out?